-The summary data for carbonyl compounds measured during 2012 are graphed in Figure 1.
+The summary data for carbonyl compounds measured during 2013 are graphed in Figure 1.
 The compounds in these graphs are ordered by ranking their average concentrations.
 The graphs show that acetaldehyde, acetone, and formaldehyde had the highest maxima.
-The maximums observed in 2012 were similar to those in 2011.
+The maximums observed in 2013 were similar to those in 2012.
 In comparison, the national average concentrations for acetaldehyde, and formaldehyde, at all NATTS stations, from 2003 through 2010, were 1.78, and 2.98 micrograms per meter cubed, respectively.
-The formaldehyde and acetaldehyde values in Grand Junction were similar to the national averages across the NATTS network.
-The data obtained from the 2011 National Monitoring Programs (NMP) report indicates that the annual mean concentrations observed for acetone, acetaldehyde, and formaldehyde were 2.57, 2.00, and 2.86 micrograms per meter cubed, respectively.
+Data obtained from the 2012 National Monitoring Programs (NMP) report indicates that the annual mean concentrations observed for acetone, acetaldehyde, and formaldehyde were 1.25, 0.980, and 2.19 micrograms per meter cubed, respectively.
+The acetone, acetaldehyde, and formaldehyde values in Grand Junction were larger than the national averages across the NATTS network with values of 6.38, 3.76, and 6.41 micrograms per meter cubed, respectively.

 Figure 1.
-Annual Mean and Maximum Carbonyl Concentrations for 2012
+Annual Mean and Maximum Carbonyl Concentrations for 2013